IBM/kubernetes-networking/docs/externalname.md

 When looking up the service `my-database-svc.prod.svc.cluster.local`, the cluster DNS Service returns a CNAME record for `my.database.example.com`.

 Next, go to [Ingress](ingress-alb.md).

-## Extra: Kubernetes Networking

-To learn more about Kubernetes Networking, go [here](networking-extra.md).